The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Introduction

-The ability to handle stochastic and unknown environments for a wide range of problems, combined with its computational simplicity and small memory footprint, make the Tsetlin Automaton an attractive building block for complex machine learning tasks.
-However, the success of the Tsetlin Automaton has been hindered by a particularly adverse challenge, explored by Kleinrock and Tung in 1996 \cite{Tung1996}.
-Complex problem solving requires teams of interacting Tsetlin Automata, and unfortunately, each team member introduces noise.
-This is due to the inherently decentralized and stochastic nature of Tsetlin Automata based decision-making.
+For Tsetlin Automata, which are deterministic, the stochasticity of the action selection arises from the automata changing state.
+These state changes are stochastic since they are driven by stochastic feedback.
+Thus, again, as the number of automata grows, so does the variance of the feedback.
+Even for a simple uni-modal objective function, such as the one used in the Goore Game, this effect is problematic.
+Indeed, as explored by Kleinrock and Tung in 1996, a team of Tsetlin Automata solving the Goore Game needs to maintain an increasingly larger state-space as the number of Tsetlin Automata grows, and in the end an infinite number of states per Tsetlin Automaton \cite{Tung1996}.

+In general, this problem is inherent to decision-making with Learning Automata because of their decentralized and stochastic nature.
 The automata independently decide upon their actions, directly based on the feedback from the environment.
 This is on one hand a strength because it allows problems to be solved in a decentralized manner.
-On the other hand, as the number of Tsetlin Automata grows, the level of noise increases.
-We refer to this effect as the \emph{vanishing signal-to-noise ratio problem}.
-This vanishing signal-to-noise ratio demands in the end an infinite number of states per Tsetlin Automaton, which in turn, leads to impractically slow convergence \cite{Narendra1989,Tung1996}.
+On the other hand, as the number of automata grows, the level of noise increases.
+In the following, we will refer to this effect as the \emph{vanishing signal-to-noise ratio problem}.